openplanet-nl/nadeoapi-docs/docs/competition/competitions/leaderboard.md

   query:
     - name: length
       type: integer
-      description: The number of participants to retrieve (maximum 255)
+      description: The number of participants to retrieve
       required: false
       default: 10
+      max: 255
     - name: offset
       type: integer
       description: The number of participants to skip